DCMLab/mozart_piano_sonatas/README.md

 * `cadences/K279-1.tsv`: A list of cadence labels and their positions.

 The README in each folder contains information about the respective files.

+### Opening TSV files

+Tab-separated value (TSV) files are like Comma-separated value (CSV) files and can be opened with most modern text editors.
+However, for correctly displaying the columns, you might want to use a spreadsheet or an addon for your favourite text editor.
+When you use an spreadsheet such as Excel, it might annoy you by interpreting fractions as dates.
+This can be circumvented by using `Data --> From Text/CSV` or the free alternative [LibreOffice Calc](https://www.libreoffice.org/download/download/).
+Other than that, TSV data can be loaded with every modern programming language.

 ## Accessing the Data